10 Jan 2017

 To benefit from the TrinityConnect app live view, it’s important to ensure that keep your device is synchronized regularly.

-When you open the ‘Mobizio’ App and sign in, click on the three horizontal lines in the left top corner, click Settings, then click Clean Sync, then click OK.
+When you open the ‘Access Planning’ App and sign in, click on the three horizontal lines in the left top corner, click Settings, then click Clean Sync, then click OK.
 The app will start the synchronising process and it’s best to leave the app to completely finish synchronising before using the app again.

-If you receive support from our Daily home care team, your TrinityCarers will use the app to log in and out of your visit by scanning a QR code (on your Personal Support Plan) and once they are logged in, they will be able to view the activities they need to complete during the visit.
+If you receive support from our Visiting home care team, your TrinityCarers will use the app to log in and out of your visit by scanning a QR code (on your Personal Support Plan) and once they are logged in, they will be able to view the activities they need to complete during the visit.
 They will use the app to confirm the activities they’ve completed and add any notes for your care management teams to see.

-If you receive live-in home care, your TrinityCarer will use a tablet to view your daily routine and which activities need to be completed in during morning, lunch, afternoon and evening times.
+If you receive live-in home care, your TrinityCarer will use a mobile device to view your daily routine and which activities need to be completed in during morning, lunch, afternoon and evening times.
 Your TrinityCarer will confirm the activities completed on the app and they will make any notes to be viewed by your care management team.

 If you’d like to see how your TrinityCarers are using the TrinityConnect app, videos are available on our YouTube channel.